grafana/tempo/docs/sources/tempo/configuration/_index.md

     # Lookback period to include ingesters that were part of the shuffle sharded subring.
     [shuffle_sharding_ingesters_lookback_period: <duration> | default = 1hr]

-    # The query frontend sents sharded requests to ingesters and querier (/api/traces/<id>)
+    # The query frontend sends sharded requests to ingesters and querier (/api/traces/<id>)
     # By default, all healthy ingesters are queried for the trace id.
     # When true the querier will hash the trace id in the same way that distributors do and then
     # only query those ingesters who own the trace id hash as determined by the ring.